Lukmanovr/hugo-demo/content/CV.md

 #### SOFTWARE AND PROGRAMMING SKILLS

-> Scientific Python and Matlab (Scikit-learn, Numpy, Scipy, Pandas, KeplerMapper, UMAP) / Front-end stack (JavaScript, CSS, HTML).
-Data handling skills
+> Scientific Python and Matlab (Scikit-learn, Numpy, Scipy, Pandas) / Front-end stack (JavaScript, CSS, HTML).
+Data handling skills - experience dealing with terabyte scale data (mass spectrometric observations) and handling the full data-pipeline, starting with tuning the signal acquisition, preprocessing, processing, and analysis.
-- Adobe Photoshop/ InDesign/ Illustrator.
+- Adobe Photoshop / InDesign / Illustrator.
 However, prefer CorelDraw/InkScape/Affinity
 - Microsoft Office and all the likes (chuckles).
 For presentations use Reveal.JS, for text - Overleaf/LaTex or Markdown (Obsidian) for simpler tasks.

 #### LANGUAGE SKILLS